Owner : Paris La Défense

-- The first phase corresponds to the development of the slab around the future exit of the EOLE La Défense station on the Parvis de la Défense.
-Work will begin in January 2022 and will be completed in the summer of 2022.
+- The first phase corresponds to the development of the slab around the future exit of the EOLE La Défense Grande Arche station on the Parvis de la Défense.
+Work began in January 2022 and will be completed in early 2023.

 - The second phase corresponds to the developments on the slab between the Cnit and the Les Collines de l'Arche building.
 The work will take place between 2023 and 2025.

 - The third phase corresponds to the development of the surroundings of the future Sisters Towers on the slab and at the level of the route de la demi-lune and the rue de Valmy, starting in 2026.

 The first phase of this development will begin in early 2022, in the area around the "crater", at the level of the RER/Metro/Tram access to Coeur Transport.
 The primary objective of the work in this area will be to create a level circulation path linking Le Parvis to Place Carpeaux, respecting the PMR regulations and integrating the existing exit of the RER A "Grande Arche de La Défense" and the future exit of the EOLE project, which will be delivered in 2022.

 Location of the first area to be developed at the corner of the CNIT, which will connect the Parvis and the Place Carpeaux by correcting the current differences in levels.

 In early 2022, the first work will consist of creating a level circulation between the Parvis and Place Carpeaux, opening up "the crater" on one side © RichezAssociés

 To design this urban renewal project, the developer organized a public consultation in 2016, with the aim of gathering diagnoses as well as the uses of the various publics.
 The opinions and comments collected helped the project designers create the future development of the square based on the expectations of employees and residents.